oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 *   Use the engine-config tool to insert the property 'label': 'red' to vNics, and 'capped': 'True' to disks.
 Specify the regex on the 'capped' property to 'True|False'
 *   For example: engine-config -s CustomDeviceProperties="{type=interface;prop={speed=^([0-9]{1,5})$;duplex=^(full|half)$}}" will set two custom properties for vNics: speed and duplex.
 *   Verify that the properties were inserted into the DB
-*   From the Engine, edit a vNic and place the label property, and the capped property on a disk
+*   From the Engine, edit a vNic and place the label property, and the capped property on a disk (Make sure the cluster level is 3.3+)
 *   Verify that you may only place the label property on vNics and not disks, and the capped property on disks and not vNics.
 *   Verify that the 'True|False' regex works properly on 'capped'
 *   Examine the vdsm.log to verify that the custom properties were sent during the updateDevice verb